beamerpresenter/BeamerPresenter/INSTALL.md

 # Installing BeamerPresenter
 There exist different flavors of BeamerPresenter:
-You can choose the PDF engine (Poppler, MuPDF, Qt PDF) and the major Qt version (5 or 6), see [below](#choosing-mupdf-or-poppler).
+Choose the major Qt version (6 by default, 5 for legacy support) and the PDF engine (Poppler, MuPDF, Qt PDF), see [below](#choosing-mupdf-or-poppler).
-It is recommended to use Qt 6 (if available) because of noticable improvements when including videos in a presentation.

 BeamerPresenter can be found in the official [Nix repositories](https://search.nixos.org/packages?channel=unstable&type=packages&query=BeamerPresenter) and in the [AUR](https://aur.archlinux.org/packages/beamerpresenter) (also as a [mainline version](https://aur.archlinux.org/packages/beamerpresenter-git)).
-The [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases) include packages for Arch/Manjaro/Endeavour, Ubuntu (24.04, 22.04 and 20.04), and flatpak.
+The [releases](https://github.com/beamerpresenter/BeamerPresenter/releases) include packages for Arch/Manjaro/Endeavour, Ubuntu (24.04, 22.04 and 20.04), and flatpak.
 These packages can be installed as shown in the following example, which uses Poppler as PDF engine (after downloading the corresponding file):
 ```sh
 # Ubuntu 24.04: